patrickmj/ItemViews/README.md

 The plugin stores data about the views of items.
 When an item is viewed (i.e., it's `show` page is loaded), the plugin stores the datetime, and increments the number of views.
 No user data is recorded.

+Inspired by this [twitter thread about Unstacked](https://twitter.com/trewkat/status/882715204856954880).
+Thanks for the idea/inspiration!

 ## Usage

 The plugin adds four functions for displaying the data: